sajidbuet/sajidbuet.github.io/content/authors/shamima_akter/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio:

-interests:
+thesis:
-  -  _Design of an All-optical Plasmonic Modulator for Two Micrometer Waveband_
+  title: Design of an All-optical Plasmonic Modulator for Two Micrometer Waveband

 # Organizational groups that you belong to (for People widget)
 user_groups: